stephbuon/hansard-speakers/README.md

 # Hansard Speaker Name Disambiguation

-Democracy Lab thus presents a preprocessing pipeline that produces the cleanest known version of the Hansard data which includes disambiguated speaker names.
+`hansard-speakers` is a data processing pipeline that disambiguates speaker names in the 19th-century British Parliamentary debates, also known as Hansard.
 The final dataset produced by this pipeline can be downloaded [here]().

 Steps:
-1. Downlood the speaker name data.
+1. Download the speaker name data from our GitHub [repository](https://github.com/stephbuon/hansard-speakers/tree/main/data) or from ENTER.

-2. Initialize the disambiguation process.
+2. Start the disambiguation process.

 Over terminal do:

-Terminal:
 - `cythonize -3 -i util/*.pyx`
-- `python3 run.py --cores 3`
+- `python3 run.py --cores <n>` where "n" must be a minimum of three cores.

-SLURM:
+Or, if using SLRUM do:
 - `sbatch job.sbatch`

-Must have a minimum of three cores.
-Must have cython installed
+Requirements:
+Our disambiguation process uses lower-level processing for computational speed and efficency.
+To run `hansard-speakers`, users must have [Cython](https://pypi.org/project/Cython/) installed.